vtex-apps/product-price/docs/README.md

 #### `product-list-price-range`

 Renders the product list price range.

-It follows the same logic applied to the `ListPrice`: if its value is equal to the product selling price, this block is not rendered.
+This block will not be rendered if list price is equal to the product selling price.

 | Message variable | type | Description |
 | --- | --- | --- |